Shamdan17/concept-drift-robustness/README.md

 ---
 ## Training

 Training script can be used to train a specified model on a selected dataset, with optional arguments such as train_start_date, train_end_data, and more.
-E.g., to train a decision tree model on the bodmas dataset with default arguments, use the following command:
+For example, to train a decision tree model on the bodmas dataset with default arguments, use the following command:

 ```